John 6:45

 with Him."
 Jesus said that He knew who would believe and who would

-happen before it even happens.
-God is not limited by time, and He does not
+even happens.
+God is not limited by time, and He does not change over time, and

-change over time, and He will not know more tomorrow than He does today,
+He will not know more tomorrow than He does today, because He already knows

-because He already knows everything that there is to know, and one of the
+everything that there is to know, and one of the things that He already knows has

-things that He already knows is who will believe and who will not believe.
-This
+to do with who will believe and who will not believe.
+This is the attribute of

-is the attribute of omniscience.
-But don’t make the mistake that some have made
+omniscience.
+But do not make the mistake that some have made of confusing this

-humans have no choice.
-God already knows the end from the beginning, but as far
+choice.
+God already knows the end from the beginning, but as far as you and I

-as you and I are concerned, whosoever will may come.
-Whosoever will may take of
+are concerned, whosoever will may come.
+Whosoever will may take of the water of

 The real reason that some of these people